stanleyvladimir2005/discovery-server-microservice-sb3/grafana/plugins/grafana-lokiexplore-app/README.md

 # Grafana Logs Drilldown

-Grafana Logs Drilldown offers a query-less experience for browsing Loki logs without the need for writing complex queries.
-Discover or narrow down your search using by volume and text patterns.
+The Grafana Logs Drilldown app offers a queryless experience for browsing Loki logs without the need for writing complex queries.
+Discover or narrow down your search by using volume and text patterns.
 Uncover related logs and understand patterns—all with just a few clicks.

 ## Requirements

-Requires Grafana 11.3.0 or newer.
+Requires Grafana 11.6.0 or newer.
+Requires Loki 3.2 or newer.

 ## Getting Started